CTMQ

 I know someone who grew up in Hartland.
 Really, I do.
 While there may be more bears than humans in the town, the humans I know from there are lovely humans.
 (And I’m sure the bears are lovely too.
 In fact, Hartland is one place that the state DEEP take the bears that have been captured from suburban backyards and pools.)

 A lot of Hartland is state land.
 It is almost entirely forested and where it’s not, it’s the Barkhamsted Reservoir.
-But the town manages only one little trail, but they are thinking of expanding it to connect some other properties.
-But who knows when… this is Hartland, where things go at a slower pace.
+But the town manages only a few little trails, and, well, there’s probably a good reason you’ve never heard of them.
+Time will tell, below.

 My Hartland Town Hikes: